 Social feeds provide a constant stream of content, and users are getting even more picky about what, and who, they interact with.
 Think about it.
 You’re more likely to pay attention to a brand if they add valuable and interesting insights to your timeline, right?
-No matter how unique or out-of-this-world a product is, if the brand doesn’t have the personality to go with it, it immediately loses an opportunity to connect with its target audience.
+No matter how unique or out-of-this-world a product is, if the brand doesn’t have the personality to go with it in a social media campaign, it immediately loses an opportunity to connect with its target audience.
 Users online are becoming more aware of the content they’re being served.
-They know a sales pitch when they see one.
+They know a social media marketing sales pitch when they see one.
 That’s why today, more than ever, it’s important to have a multi-dimensional voice online – one that asks questions, adds value to conversations and owns the space it specializes in.
 Whether you’re a consumer or a marketer, what makes a lasting impression is the meaningful content that you share to connect with others.
 But how can you achieve those meaningful connections?
 It’s all about community management.

 What is Community Management?